 Pesticide drift is of particular concern for kids living in rural, farming communities.
 With partners across the state, we are urging California policymakers to:

-- Expand buffer zones around schools to one mile.
+- Expand buffer zones around schools to one mile, 24/7 protections.
 Current laws and their enforcement vary from pesticide to pesticide, and from area to area.
-In the few counties that already have buffer zones around sensitive cites, like schools, very few go beyond 1/4 mile.
+In the few counties that already have buffer zones around sensitive cites, like schools, very few go beyond 1/4 mile or are full-time.
 This is inadequate.

 - Regularly monitor the use of health-harming pesticides in close proximity to schools.
 The 2014 California Department of Public Health report that documented pesticide use near schools was the first of its kind.
 This data is readily available and should continue to be monitored — and made publicly available.

-- Put these new rules in place by September 2016.
+- Put these new rules in place by the summer of 2017.
 The exposure California school kids face is real.
 It’s important that next school year be one where learning and growing are not inhibited by pesticides.

 Help create a buzz online by sharing these graphics and tweets with your online communities.